python/cpython/Doc/documenting/markup.rst

    An important bit of information about an API that a user should be aware of when using whatever bit of API the warning pertains to.
 The content of the directive should be written in complete sentences and include all appropriate punctuation.
-This should only be chosen over ``note`` for information regarding the possibility of crashes, data loss, or security implications.
+In the interest of not scaring users away from pages filled with warnings, this directive should only be chosen over ``note`` for information regarding the possibility of crashes, data loss, or security implications.

 .. describe:: versionadded